aircargo club Germany calls for an objective debate about emissions in aviation

 Estimated reading time: 3 Minuten

-At the most recent event in Frankfurt am Main, there was intensive discussion about the calculation of traffic emissions.
-There were complaints that , especially freight, was often portrayed in a bad light.
-The sees freight as essential for Germany as a business location and demands that environmental debates be conducted in a fact-based and unbiased manner.
-Dr. Klaus Radermacher emphasized that the current models ignore important factors and that a systematic and complete recording of emissions is required.
+At the most recent event in Frankfurt am Main, there was intensive discussion about the calculation of traffic .
+There were complaints that aviation, especially freight, was often portrayed in a bad light.
+The sees freight as essential for as a business location and demands that environmental debates be conducted in a fact-based and unbiased manner.
+Dr. Klaus Radermacher emphasized that the current models ignore important factors and that a systematic and complete recording of is required.

 Underestimated infrastructure costs